starswap/trainpricing/README.md

 ## Future Improvements
 - Include non derivable fares and railcard discounts
 - Try using a variety of tickets on each journey leg (e.g. the five best) and get a range of costs for a given journey.
 - Treat clusters differently by adding direct station to station links for every cluster flow.
 This would enable us to benefit from clusters at the end of the journey as well.
+See for example Folkestone as a reason why this is a problem.